 General considerations

-• There are better and worse days to fire someone.
+- Timing is key.
+There are better and worse days to fire someone.
 Avoid firing someone immediately before or after a company offsite, long weekend, holiday, school holiday (if different and if they have kids), marriage or engagement, paternity or maternity leave, announcement of pregnancy or that they're trying/intending to have a child, planned vacation, health insurance change like open enrollment, major illness, major purchase (like a house), stock earnings call or other major financial or legal company news, or immediately before an equity vesting cliff (if you must do this last one, waive the cliff).
-These apply to you and to them.
+These events mean as they relate to you and to them.
 Be attentive to other inadvertent correlations, too, like if they've just filed a grievance of some sort.
 And just like pushing code, it's best to not leave this to EOD Friday.
+Getting the timing right is kindest to them and can be important in reducing legal risk.

-• Ensure the time is held on their calendar, but don't communicate what the meeting is for ahead of time, even if they guess or circumstances make it seem obvious.
+- Ensure the time is held on their calendar, but don't communicate what the meeting is for ahead of time, even if they guess or circumstances make it seem obvious.
 If you're meeting in an unusual place or in an unusual way, change the location close to the meeting time (to a place they can easily switch to even at the last minute).
+It may feel bad to almost ambush them like this, but careful planning around this can help avoid pre-meeting panic on their part or negative reactions.
+Remember that you've planned the best, kindest, safest way for them to hear this news and go through this transition, so don't front-run it with incomplete hints and ambiguity by communicating in advance.

-• It's best practice to bring another person (equivalently or more senior to you is ideal) so it's two-on-one.
-This person can help you manage the conversation and also act as a witness if there's a future legal issue.
+- It's best practice to bring another person (equivalently or more senior to you can be even better in some cases if you'e a front-line manager) so it's two-on-one.
+This person can help you manage the conversation (it's helpful to switch back and forth as needed) and also act as a witness if there's a future legal issue.
 Usually, this person will be someone in an HR role, or the equivalent at smaller startups (like a head of ops).
+While you're both there to help the person through this transition, if it comes to it, this second person can also be a bit firmer in setting expectations, enabling you to maintain the optimal relationship through the process and post-termination.

-• It's a good idea to rehearse and review the plan the night prior.
+- It's a good idea to rehearse and review the plan the night prior.
 Include any partners you'll have on the call.
 Obviously do so entirely confidentially.
+Be attentive to what you put on calendars, into Slack, etc.

-• Take ownership for the decision in the conversation.
+- Take ownership for the decision in the conversation.
 Avoid abdicating responsibility by saying "we" to mean the company.
 It was your decision—say so and take responsibility for it.
 Also, don't phrase things passively ("the decision was made").
+People react better to knowing a specific individual was ultimately accountable for the call, and it helps the rest of your team have confidence in the decision if it came from their front-line manager, not some other management layer they don't have as direct a connection to.

-• Fired people can act erratically and aggressively.
+- Fired people can act erratically and aggressively.
 Even if you don't think this is a risk, plan for it.
-In most cases, plan to remove their access to company systems immediately even if you don't end up deciding to or needing to.
+In most cases, plan how to remove their access to company systems immediately even if you don't end up deciding to or needing to.

 There are a few things your conversation should cover.
 Here's a basic script:

-• Introduce what the conversation is about: "I've made the decision" to separate.
+- Introduce what the conversation is about: say "I've made the decision" to separate.
 Include a clear sentence up front on what day is their last day at the company.
-Key points here are that the decision has been made (it's final), by you, and the timeline.
+Key points here are that the decision has been made (it's final), that you made the decision (this is important), and the timeline for their last day at the company.

-• Agenda: "I have some things to cover, then <HR person> has a few administrative details, and then I'd be happy to answer any questions you may have for me."
+- Immediately thereafter, set the conversation's agenda: "I have a few things to cover, then <HR person> has a few administrative details to share, and then I'd be happy to answer any questions you may have for me."
+It's natural to ask "sound good?" here, but this can introduce confusion, so keep things moving to the next point after you set the agenda.
+Don't expect them to speak up here.

-• HR person talks about separation details like severance payment, last day of pay, health insurance, etc. It's important that they mention any legal agreements you may ask the separated employee to sign.
+- Then the HR partner should talk about separation details like severance payment, last day of pay, health insurance, etc. It's important that they mention any legal agreements you may ask the separated employee to sign.

 The time may drag on longer than you've planned.
 If that happens, feel free to wrap up the meeting.
-You don't have to get to everything in that first meeting.
+You don't have to handle every question in one meeting.
+Reinforce there will be an opportunity to follow up; there's no rush.

 Plan beyond the transition